Tesla Model 3 electric motor, drive & performance

 But this isn’t a single-minded performance car, it’s an executive hatchback with sports car performance, and in that respect it balances fun with unintimidating, accessible handling and potent acceleration perfectly.

-Otherwise, the damping keeps things smooth, so while the Tesla is no magic carpet, it’s more than comfortable enough to make light work of scruffy town roads.
-Performance models get lowered suspension and bigger wheels, which can make the ride a bit hash on rough UK roads.
+The Tesla is no magic carpet, but it’s more than comfortable enough to make light work of scruffy town roads.
+Performance models get lowered suspension and bigger wheels, which can make the ride a bit harsh on rough UK roads.
+Mind you, that very steadfastness matched with the brutal acceleration is arguably just as fun as the more adjustable, light-footed character of the sports cars it competes with.